 Poverty, in the simplest sense of the word, is a state where one lacks access to basic needs such as food, clothing and shelter.
 It is also used to describe a person whose living conditions prevent them from being able to acquire education, seek medical help, secure a stable job, and participate in recreational activities due to a lack of money.

-Poverty is not just about money, but also includes issues of access to services such as health care and education, marginalization and exclusion.
-Learn about these complexities and how World Vision has been partnering with donors to reduce poverty in the world’s most vulnerable places.
+Poverty is not just about money, though.
+It is a bigger conversation about marginalization, exclusion, and domestic and international economic indicators.
+Learn more about these complexities and how World Vision has been partnering with donors to reduce poverty in the world’s most vulnerable places.

 1. What is the definition of poverty?

 - What is the definition of poverty?

 - What is the difference between absolute poverty and relative poverty?

 - Which places around the world are most affected by poverty?

 - Which are the poorest countries in the world?